“Far from portraying the UK as a “lifestyle” destination, we should promote our world-leading graduate outcomes”

-“It is conceivable that Canada could have a million post-secondary level students by the end of 2022”
+“It is conceivable that Canada could have a million international students by the end of 2022”

 In early 2014 the Canadian Federal Government announced its intentions to grow study permit holders in Canada from 265,000 to 450,000 and gave itself eight years.
 In 2017 that target was surpassed, a full five years early.

 The first time I heard the goal was at a Federal Government supported student recruitment fair in Abuja, Nigeria, in late January 2014.
 A good number of Canadian school recruiters (myself included) were busy laying out marketing materials and preparing for the prospective students lined up outside the event.
 The student fair in Abuja was one stop of many throughout Africa.